eyalroz/cuda-api-wrappers/README.md

 * You have to manually check every call to every API function, everywhere.
 * You have to work with pointers a lot, and pointers-to-pointers, since the API functions mostly return status codes rather than outputs; this will also prevent you from composing.
 * You will need to remember to release all resources you allocate or create - or else bad things happen.
-* There is a very large number of API functions, many of are related, with similar names, and are easy to confuse.
+* There is a very large number of API functions, many of which are related, have similar names, and are easy to confuse.
 * You will be working with a lot of numeric and pointer-based handles, instead of class or structs.
 Other than the poor aesthetics, this makes it easy to mix up resource-handle and pure-number parameters to functions.

 You may have noticed this list reads like the opposite of the [key features](#key-features), listed above: The idea is to make this library overcome and rectify all of these deficiencies as much as possible.